Sugiuma/Portfolio_Projects/Rental_app/README.md

 rental_time = shop.rent_tool("drill", 2, "hourly")
 # Output:
 # You have rented 2 drill(s) on an hourly basis at 14 hours.
-# You will be charged $4 per hourly per tool.
+# You will be charged $4 per hour per tool.
 Returning a Tool
 python
 Copy code